tactictrade/docs/docs/libreries/create-librarie.md

-# Welcome to TT library
+# Welcome to TT libraries

 ## Create one library using python